Athens-Game-Jam-Team-KGB/The-Sun-King/ReadMe.rst

 Description
 --------------------------------------------------------------------------------
-| Our entry for Athens Game Jam 2017
+| Our entry for Athens Game Jam 2017.
+The topic was "bureaucracy".

 Authors
 --------------------------------------------------------------------------------
 + Miles B Huff
 + Songpei Yang
 + Arjun Kaycee
-+ Robert
++ Robert ?????